davidgiven/fluxengine/doc/index.md

   - `fe-testbulktransport`: measures your USB throughput.
 You need about 600kB/s for FluxEngine to work.
 You don't need a disk in the drive for this one.

+  - `fe-upgradefluxfile`: occasionally I need to upgrade the flux file format in a non-backwards-compatible way; this tool will upgrade flux files to the new format.

 Commands which take `--source` or `--dest` take a parameter of the syntax `$FILENAME:$MODIFIER:$MODIFER...` as described above.
 If left unspecified, you get the default specified by the command, which will vary depending on